MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Tax-free shopping counter and checkout advice for MEGA Don Quijote Shibuya

-Tax-free shopping at MEGA Don Quijote Shibuya is straightforward, but small mistakes can cost you time or make you ineligible.
+Tax-free shopping at MEGA Don Quijote Shibuya is useful, but small mistakes can cost you time or make your purchase ineligible.
 The most important rule is simple: bring your original physical passport.

 Important 2026 note: Japan’s tax-free system is scheduled to change from November 1, 2026.
-The instant tax deduction described below applies to purchases made through October 31, 2026.
-From November 1, 2026, travelers are expected to pay the tax-included price first and receive the tax refund after customs confirmation when leaving Japan.
+Until October 31, 2026, eligible visitors can usually receive the tax exemption at the time of purchase.
+From November 1, 2026, Japan is scheduled to move to a refund-based system: travelers pay the tax-included price first and receive the tax refund after customs confirmation when leaving Japan.

 Requirement What Travelers Need to Know

 Minimum spend Tax-free shopping generally starts from 5,000 JPY before tax at the same store on the same day.
-Consumables have separate limits and packaging rules.
+Consumables and general goods have different rules under the current system.

 Required ID You need your original physical passport with the correct entry record.
-Copies and phone photos are not accepted.
+Copies, screenshots, and phone photos are not accepted.

-Payment name If you pay by card or another named payment method, the name should match the name on your passport.
+Payment name If you pay by credit card, UnionPay, overseas payment service, or another named payment method, the name should match the name on your passport.

-Consumable packaging Food, cosmetics, and similar consumables may be sealed in a special tax-free bag.
-Do not open it while you are still in Japan.
+Consumable packaging until October 31, 2026 Food, cosmetics, medicines, and similar consumables may be sealed in a special tax-free bag.
+Do not open or use those items while you are still in Japan.

-Departure check Keep your tax-free goods, receipt information, and passport available until you leave Japan.
+Departure check Keep your tax-free goods, passport, and purchase information available until you leave Japan.

 3. Present your passport: The cashier will check your eligibility and process the tax-free purchase.

-4. Check the packaging: Consumables may be sealed in a duty-free bag that should stay closed until you leave Japan.
+4. Check the packaging: Until October 31, 2026, consumables may be sealed in a tax-free bag that should stay closed until you leave Japan.

 5. Keep your documents: Do not throw away receipts or related purchase information before departure.